-David Rudge Associates work with a large number historical properties and listed buildings.
+David Rudge Associates work with a large number of historical properties and listed buildings.
 We offer expertise for period homes, throughout Staffordshire and the surrounding areas.
-We are here to provide help and advice for work required.
+We are here to provide help and advice for any work required.
 We can assist with any refurbishments, restorations, repairs and installations need to be completed.

 Any electrical work carried out within a listed building should be channelled in a considered way.
 They should not damage plaster ceilings, daub walls or wattle within the buildings.

 All electrical installations should be hidden behind discreet surface mounting.
-Any disturbance in lime plaster work needs to be replaced with a matching material.
+Any disturbance in lime plaster-work needs to be replaced with a matching material.

 New flues for replacement boilers or radiators will require listed building consent.
 It may be permitted to install underfloor heating within a listed building providing it is beneath the modern flooring.
 You will require permission to install heating below the historic flooring.